Substance Use

 Will Drinking Coffee Help Me Get Sober?

 Some people drink strong coffee to counteract feelings of fatigue brought on by intoxication.
 This is due to the caffeine in coffee, which makes you feel more alert.
-However, the Centers for Disease Control and Prevention warn against mixing caffeine and alcohol.
+However, the Centers for Disease Control and Prevention warns against mixing caffeine and alcohol.

 Caffeine masks the depressive nature of alcohol, which can give you a false sense of sobriety.
 This causes a person to drink more than their body can process, leading to alcohol poisoning.
 It may also result in liver damage and an increased risk of self-harm.

-Repeated alcohol consumption can increase your chance of developing Alcohol Use Disorder.
-Alcohol Use Disorder occurs when your body has an increased tolerance to and dependence on alcohol.
 According to the Centers for Disease Control and Prevention, excessive alcohol use impacts your physical and mental health and may also negatively impact your work and relationships.

 If you don’t sober up, you also have a greater risk of developing alcohol poisoning.
 To avoid this tragic outcome, seek help if you have an Alcohol Use Disorder or Substance Use Disorder.

 Recognizing the signs and symptoms of Alcohol Use Disorder can save your life.
+(5)

 The symptoms of AUD are: